-This is the script for my part in the debate on the “The role of PR in Fake News” organised by Dan Selinger and the good folk from the the OUP for the Oxford PR’s networking group back in February.
+This is the script for my part in the debate on the “The role of PR in Fake News” organised by Dan Selinger and the good folk from the OUP for the Oxford PR’s networking group.
+It was originally published in 2017.

-As the subject of fake news doesn’t seem to be going away, and the subject of metrics and algorithms is being talked about even more as advertisers pull their business from Google and Facebook, I thought it might be an idea to post the script, unedited up here.
+As the subject of fake news doesn’t seem to be going away, I thought it might be an idea to post the script, unedited up here.

 A client phoned us up.
 An article had just been published about him which said his business was targetting young children with advertising, that his company was unethical, that what is happening in schools is a disgrace, and that his company was the unacceptable face of the marketing, and advertising targeting children should be banned .